mar1akc/LJ7_in_2D_free_energy_and_diffusion_matrix/README.md

 # LJ7 in 2D: free energy and diffusion matrix
-This package computes the free energy and the diffusion matrix for the LJ7 in 2D in the collective variables (mu2,mu3), the second and the third central moments of the coordination numbers.
+This package computes the free energy and the diffusion matrix for the LJ7 in 2D in the collective variables $(\mu_2,\mu_3)$, the second and the third central moments of the coordination numbers.
-The provided directory Data contains all data files necessary for visualizing the free energy and the diffusion matrix at BETA = 5 and BETA = 10.
+The provided directory Data contains all data files necessary for visualizing the free energy and the diffusion matrix at $\beta = 5$ and $\beta = 10$.
 Furthermore, the provided data allow you to evaluate the free energy and the diffusion matrix as well as their gradients at any query point in the collective variable space $(\mu_2,\mu_3)$.

 Therefore, if you need the free energy and the diffusion matrix at $\beta = 5$ or $\beta = 10$, it suffices to download the directories Data and Figures and the ipynb file.